The1stMartian/Nextflow-RNA-Seq/README.md

 <img src="./media/banner.jpg" alt="banner" /><br>
-# Nextflow-RNA-Seq Pipelines
+# Nextflow RNA-Seq Pipelines
 <i>For PE reads -/+ UMI barcodes</i>

 ## Overview:
-These pipelines include fastq mapping and through differential expression analysis.
+Two RNA-Seq pipelines options are available.
+They both take pre-cleaned, paired-end fastq files, with or without UMI barcodes as inputs.
+They start with read mapping and proceed through differential expression analysis.
 I modeled them after nf-core's RNA-seq pipeline, but trimmed them down to function as a <i>specific</i> workflows rather than combining them into one all-purpose toolkit.
-This reduces errors due to runtime setting mistakes (IMHO).
+This helps reduce errors due to runtime setting mistakes (IMHO).
 The included Docker container can run either pipeline.
 All code was written entirely by me.

 ## Requirements:
 - Your reads are paired-end and pre-cleaned